HKU-BAL/Clair3/README.md

 For a purpose of compressing the output file and keeping the maximum information, we have adopted a non-variant  merging strategy by considering GQ and DP:

 * For genotypes of "0/0", adjacent non-variants will be merged if: 1. the GQs fall into the same bin ( the default bin size is 5).
-2. the maximum depth of this interval will not exceed 30% of the minimum depth.
+2. the maximum depth of the interval will not exceed 30% of the minimum depth.

 * While some wildcard characters (such as "N") existed in the reference, Clair3  will include them in the GVCF output for a purpose of covering all of the genomic positions.
 But those sites will not be merged with any non-wildcard intervals.

-* For sites with genotypes of "./." and without any wildcard characters in the reference, it will output in a bp resolution manner.
+* For sites with genotypes of "./." and do not contain any wildcard character, it will output in a bp resolution manner.

 ### Enable GVCF output with clair3

-clair3's GVCF ouput is enable by `--gvcf`.
+Clair3's GVCF ouput is enable by `--gvcf`.

 Example: